intmus/inttheory22-23/_02-int-scales-keys/e1-overtones.md

 Key signatures reflect the importance of the one non-perfect interval.
 When studying the consecutive key signatures, you should focus on *which scale degree* is changed between consecutive keys.
 - When a sharp is added to a key, it always raises the 7th scale degree in the new key, thereby creating the new `ti`.
 - When a flat is added to a key, it always lowers the 4th scale degree in the new key, thereby creating the new `fa`.

-### Order of sharps and flats

-This directly reflects how diatonic function works; if we change *where* the one non-perfect 5th occurs, we change the key.
-We did not need to spend time determining the order of sharps and flats, because the class was already familiar with this from previous courses.
-It did not surprise them that circle-of-fifths plays a critical role in defining diatonic function and key signatures.
-The two orders are simply the reverses of each other.
-- Order of sharps: F - C - G - D - A - E - B
-- Order of flats: B - E - A - D - G - C - F

 ## Conclusions